Abhishek-Kulkarni93/VoiceBot/jovo-dialogflow/README.md

-# Jovo Template: Hello World on Google Assistant
+# Jovo Template: Hello World

-This template contains a Jovo Sample Google Action, with a simple "Hello World!" greeting, asking for the user's name and returning a personalised message.
+This template contains a Jovo Sample Voice App with a simple "Hello World!" greeting, asking for the user's name and returning a personalised message.
+This is the default template for the `jovo new` command.

 ## Quick Start